How Halloween is celebrated in Germany

 In other German neighbourhoods, as I can only speak from my experience, there are only a few houses that actively participate in decorating.

-But, it should be mentioned, that it is more difficult to decorate visibly from the outside when you live in an apartment story building).
+It should also be mentioned, that it is more difficult to decorate visibly from the outside when you live in an apartment story building.
+Also it's a bit unclear at the moment how widespread visiting houses will be since we're still in the pandemic.

 But many households carve scary or fun pumpkins and set them outside for everyone to see.
 This is a good indicator for from which homes you will receive candy and from which not.
 If you do not wish to participate in Halloween you should turn your lights out; only then you will you not be bothered by the doorbell.

-There are fewer Halloween parties then supposedly in the US where you dress up and eat gruesome foods, but they are becoming increasingly more popular, especially through Youtube influencers.
+There are fewer Halloween parties than in the US where you dress up and eat gruesome foods, but they are becoming increasingly more popular, especially through Youtube influencers.

 They post dozens of videos on how to throw a great Halloween party or how to make a last minute costume which sparks interests in especially young adults.